Spain in the Eurovision Song Contest 2023: Final

 The final took place on 4 February 2023 and consisted of the eight entries that qualified from the two preceding semi-finals.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big Five", Spain automatically qualified to compete in the final on 13 May 2023.
 In addition to its participation in the final, Spain was also required to broadcast and vote in one of the two semi-finals.
-This was decided via a draw held during the semi-final allocation draw on 31 January 2023, when it was announced that Spain would be voting in the first semi-final.
+This was decided via a draw held during the semi-final allocation draw on 31 January 2023, when it was announced that Spain would be voting in the second semi-final.

+Spain received 95 points from the jury while coming last in the televoting (5 points), ultimately receiving a combined score of 100 points and placing 17th.
+The result was considered a "disappointment" by some media outlets and some members of the public in Spain.